OTRS: OTRS Group

-Additional OTRS-related products

-OTRS is very often used independently, but it is also the foundation of two other solutions.

-STORM powered by OTRS is a SOAR that is used by CERTS, SOCs and product security incident response teams (PSIRTs).
-It uses the OTRS service management suite as its backbone, but incorporates security-relevant processes and information.

-CONTROL powered by OTRS is an ISMS.
-It configures OTRS in such a way that it can track and document ISO 27001, TISAX and other controls for compliance teams.

-OTOBO is an Open Source Help-Desk based on OTRS.

 Technical notes

 Since its beginnings OTRS has been implemented in the programming language Perl.
 The web interface is made user-friendly by using JavaScript (which can be switched off for security reasons).
 The OTRS web interface uses the Template::Toolkit rendering engine to dynamically generate the HTML output of individual frontend modules.
 This approach allows the underlying logic of the OTRS frontend modules (written in Perl) to remain separate from the presentation of each module's user interface (served as HTML to the user).

 Originally, OTRS supported only the use of a MySQL RDBMS for use as the webserver database.
 Support has since been added for PostgreSQL, Oracle, IBM Db2, Microsoft SQL Server, and MariaDB (a community-developed fork of MySQL).
 OTRS may be used on many UNIX or UNIX-like platforms (e.g. Linux, macOS, FreeBSD, etc.) as well as on Microsoft Windows.

-The scalability of OTRS systems may be increased by using mod_perl for the Apache Webserver or by separating the database and web server systems, allowing a large number of simultaneously working agents and high volumes of tickets.
+The scalability of OTRS systems may be increased by using mod perl for the Apache Webserver or by separating the database and web server systems, allowing a large number of simultaneously working agents and high volumes of tickets.